arunbaby0/arunbaby.com/_speech_tech/0001-streaming-asr.md

 related_ml_day: 1
 ---

-**Why batch ASR won't work for voice assistants, and how streaming models transcribe speech as you speak—in under 200ms.**
+**Why batch ASR won't work for voice assistants, and how streaming models transcribe speech as you speak in under 200ms.**

 ## Introduction